-Blockchain removes the needs for an HIE operator as an intermediary.
+Blockchain removes the need for an HIE operator as an intermediary.
 All care providers participating in a blockchain will be able to share health records in a decentralized manner.
 Plus patient’s data that gets onto the blockchain becomes immutable.
 This reduces data transaction costs and enables near real-time updates across the network to all parties.

-The brightest and most cited example of a real-life implementation of blockchain technology for optimizing healthcare records management is a project by Guardtime, a data-centric security company in Estonia.
+The brightest and most cited example of real-life implementation of blockchain technology for optimizing healthcare records management is a project by Guardtime, a data-centric security company in Estonia.